 One more thing

 Networking’s all about getting to know people.
 You might walk into an event thinking you’ll get loads of work, but you might not get anything.
 It may take 2 or 3 events before anything happens at all, but keep engaging and keep connecting.
 Persevere – it’s all good and worthwhile practice.

-People know people who know people – your name may crop up in a conversation somewhere and an email will ping into your inbox saying you’ve been referred to them by someone else.
+People know people who know people.
+Your name can crop up in a conversation somewhere and an email will ping into your inbox saying you’ve been referred to them by someone else.
 And that ‘someone else’ might be someone you met 4 months ago at an event you thought might not be worthwhile.
 Bet you’re glad you went now!

-Remember, lots of people are in the same boat and those that are more experienced in networking will be welcoming and interested in what you have to say.
+Remember, lots of people are in the same boat.
+But those who are more experienced in networking will be welcoming and interested in what you have to say.
 So just get out there – it’s good for you and your business.
 And it’s not as scary as you might think.

 Check out the Chamber of Commerce.
 They often run ‘Meet The Chamber’ events for members and non-members and are free to attend.
 If you do join your local Chamber, then there are lots of opportunities to network at events throughout the year.

-If you’re on Twitter and/or Facebook (which, of course, you should be), keep an eye on your feeds or put a shout out to your followers asking for recommendations on networking events.
+If you’re on Twitter (or Facebook) which, of course, you should be, keep an eye on your feeds or put a shout out to your followers asking for recommendations on networking events.
 You could also search ‘networking’ on Eventbrite too.
-The results will usually be paid events, but will include free ones as well.
+The results will show paid events but will include free ones as well.

 New to networking?
 Let me know what you think and if this blog has helped you and share it using the buttons below.